REVIEW: A prequel, SoulCalibur VI is a welcomed "reboot" of

 SoulCalibur are back.

-SC6 being a prequel / reboot is an intriguing direction for the series, and I'm excited
+SC6 being a prequel / reboot is an intriguing and smart direction for the

-and old... it almost seems like Namco made each character's moveset as a "greatest hits"
+and old.
+It almost seems like Namco made each character's moveset as a "GREATEST

 each fighter now has "better" options than the ones